 “Everything worthwhile is on the other side of fear.”

-Courtney Walsh is a novelist, artist, theater director, and playwright.
+Courtney Walsh is a novelist, artist, theatre director, and playwright.
 She writes small town romance and women’s fiction while juggling the performing arts studio and youth theatre she owns and runs with her husband.
 If For Any Reason is her eleventh novel.
 Her debut, A Sweethaven Summer, hit the New York Times and USA Today e-book bestseller lists and was a Carol Award finalist in the debut author category, and her contemporary romance Just Let Go won the Carol Award in 2019.
 A creative at heart, Courtney has also written two craft books and several full-length musicals.
-Courtney lives in Illinois where she and her husband own a performing and visual arts studio.
-They have three children.
+She lives in Illinois with her husband and three children and a sometimes naughty Bernedoodle named Luna.